KD (kay'-dee) was born on January 12, 2007. KD's dam, Anna vom Haus Hessling

 We knew almost from the minute we picked KD up from Gosch Kennel

 that we had a keeper.
 KD was an angel in the car, sleeping on the back seat most of the way home, without so much as a whimper.
-She still lies down on the back seat and rides patiently whenever she is in the car, as do all of our Munsters - without having been trained to do so!
+She still lies down in the back of the Suburban and rides patiently whenever she is in the car, as do all of our Munsters - without having been trained to do so!

 One of the most wonderful traits KD passes to her puppies is a natural desire to retrieve.
 All of her puppies have a strong natural retrieving instinct, which makes it easy to train them for hunting and testing.